Salah1221/work-notes/content/Application not working at Release.md

 >Don't disable those optimizations if they aren't causing any issues for your application

 In my case, I was working with .NET 9 on android and thus the `TargetFramework` is `Release|net9.0-android` (the `Release` keyword is to indicate that those changes I want only in release).
 And that solved the issue!

+>[!note]
+>I would like to note that AOT compilation and linker will not be disabled on publish even after adding those lines in the `*.csproj` ...
+For now, you simply take the apk that is produced after running the app in "Release" mode (make sure that you've signed it before).